 There are a few strategies being used by Starbucks here, which can be applied to any social media outlet and SHOULD be part of any attempt at getting the most out of a social campaign.

 1. Visibility: Let’s face it, if your consumers can’t find you and connections aren’t made, a successful campaign is impossible.
+And if your only focus is on building capital and you are someone who says ‘I need money now‘, then you might as well forget business.
 By focusing on social media as part of a broader marketing mix, Starbuck’s has gotten the word out about its Facebook page.
 This, along with advertising on the social networking site has helped to provide a seemingly never ending stream of visitors.